deepanshu-30/React-Ecom/README.md

-# My React Project with Material-UI and Docker Setup  🚀🚀🚀🚀
+# My React Project with Material-UI, Redux Toolkit and Docker Setup  🚀🚀🚀🚀

 Welcome to my React project!
 This project showcases a React application built with Material-UI and comes with a Docker setup for easy development and deployment.